Newspaper and internet media photos showed a composed, slightly smiling older woman being shepherded from the lottery office.

 1. Cancelling all her phone accounts.
 She should get new numbers, or change her phone number to an unlisted one.
 Remember, she can now afford to throw her new iPhone away and buy another every day if necessary.

-2. Leave her home... the modest grey duplex that backs up to a dirt alley across from a cow pasture.
+2. Leave her home... the modest grey duplex she owns that backs up to a dirt alley across from a cow pasture.
 And she should rent or buy a home in another city under another name.
 This MAY work, but remember media are skilled at getting information and will track her down - particularly a jackpot win this large.

 3. Give no interviews to the media.
 Most interviewers don't play by the winner's rules, and will skillfully hound them for information they may not want to reveal.
 So far she hasn't done this, so that's a good sign.